AmbroiseM/ML_Fun/pytorch/YoloV1_Pytorch/readme.md

 ### References

-You Only Look Once: Unified, Real-Time Object Detection, [paper](https://arxiv.org/pdf/1506.02640.pdf)
+You Only Look Once: Unified, Real-Time Object Detection, [paper](https://arxiv.org/pdf/1506.02640.pdf) Pascal Voc, taken from [Aladdin's kaggle profile](https://www.kaggle.com/dataset/734b7bcb7ef13a045cbdd007a3c19874c2586ed0b02b4afc86126e89d00af8d2)

 ## Results

-I only trained the model for a few epochs so the results are of course not optimal
+I only trained the model for a few epochs with my own gpu so the results are of course not optimal

 <p float="left">